mapeditor/tiled/_posts/2021-03-09-website-redesigned.md

 Indeed, the [last update to the site's design][2013-website] was exactly 8 years ago.
 It was about time for a more modern look and to update the presentation of Tiled's features, many of which did not exist when the previous website was set up.
-I had a lot to learn about new HTML and CSS features and making design decisions isn't easy either, especially when it should also work well on mobile, but I'm happy with how it turned out!

-I've added [a showcase][showcase] with some great games made with Tiled.
+I've also added [a showcase][showcase] with some great games made with Tiled.
 There are many out there (over 300 [games made with Tiled][made-with-tiled] are listed just on itch.io) so it's a bit hard to choose which ones to show.
 I tried to pick the most well-known ones.
 Let me know if your game should be among them!